top of page

 • Is Otavalo safe?

-Yes, this is one of the reasons why we chose this pretty town surrounded by indigenous villages in the Andes mountains.
+Yes, this is one of the reasons why we chose this pretty town surrounded by indigenous villages.

 • What are the room options & prices?

 Why do non-vet professionals pay more than experienced vets?
-Experienced vets will be contributing their skills and time to the campaign, directly saving lives (their ticket covers only campaign expenses per person).
-Since you won’t be putting in the same hard work, your contribution comes in the form of a donation to the local animal charity - I hope that's reasonable, since we are all here with the same goal of helping the animals.
+Experienced vets are contributing their skills and time to the campaign, directly saving lives.
+Since you won’t be putting in the same hard work, your main contribution comes in the form of a donation towards the campaign - I hope that's reasonable, since we are all doing this with the same goal of helping the animals.

 • Are the tickets or deposit refundable?